 Changes in shareholdings: investments forming part of the new holding

 The legislation does not clearly indicate what figure to take for the unadjusted value in respect of investments forming part of a new holding resulting from a transaction under IHTA84/S183.
-By analogy with IHTA84/S187 (5) - see also the instructions on the attribution of values (IHTM34240) - you should take
+You should take

 - a proportion of the unadjusted value of the new holding (which is the same as the unadjusted value of the original holding)